photobooth-app/photobooth-docs/docs/setup/installation.md

 - If Raspberry Pi: **64bit** system, Bullseye and Bookworm are supported.
 - Camera, can be one or two (first camera for stills, second camera for live view)
     - DSLR: [gphoto2](https://github.com/gonzalo/gphoto2-updater) on Linux
-    - Picamera2: installed and working (test with `libcamera-hello`)
+    - RPI Camera Modules / Arducams: installed and working (test with `libcamera-hello`)
     - Webcamera: no additional prerequisites, ensure camera is working using native system apps
 - Raspberry Pi Bullseye/Bookworm for Picamera2 or any other linux/windows system
 - Turbojpeg (via apt on linux, manually install on windows)
 - [works probably best with 3d printed photobooth and parts listed in the BOM](https://github.com/mgrl/photobooth-3d)

-The photobooth app can be used standalone but is not feature complete yet.
-Anyway, it integrates well with the fully blown [photobooth project](https://photoboothproject.github.io/), see separate description.

 ## Install on Linux (Debian/Ubuntu)